 In detail, you have to perform Exchange VSS Writer consistency, VM snapshot and Exchange VSS writer release in these from Microsoft hard coded 20 seconds.

-With newer Veeam Backup & Replication versions, Veeam will detect this automatically and perform another kind of VSS SnapShots.
+With newer Veeam Backup & Replication versions, Veeam will detect this automatically and perform another kind of VSS snapshot to avoid this completely.
 See tip x)